Federal Direct Stafford Loans

 Students who are currently repaying prior student loans may apply to their loan servicer for an in-school deferment.
 Please contact your servicer for necessary paperwork.
 You may view loan servicer information at National Student Loan Data System for Students.
-You will need your federal PIN number to access these records.
+You will need your FSA ID to access your information.
 In-school deferment forms should be submitted to the college Registrar for verification of enrollment.

 The U.S. Department of Education under the Higher Education Act has determined the maximum allowable loan amounts for borrowers as follows:

 - $3,500 Subsidized and $2,000 Unsubsidized First year students ( 0-29 credits)